Are You Afraid of the Dark?: Background

 Are You Afraid of the Dark? was filmed in Montreal by CINAR and created by producer D. J. MacHale, an American television producer.
 The show is a co-production between Montreal-based CINAR Films and the U.S. Nickelodeon network.
 It had its American debut on Nickelodeon in the United States during August, while Canada's Family Channel had the series premiere in September 1992.
 By 1993, the series had moved from Family Channel to YTV.

+Themes

+Are You Afraid of the Dark? is a children's horror anthology series revolving around the Midnight Society, a group of kids who meet around a campfire and tell a horror story.
+Its style has been compared to Dark Shadows, The Monkey’s Paw, The Twilight Zone, and works from Stephen King and George Orwell.
+A low-budget series, it is known for its use of practical effects.

-Both series of Are You Afraid of the Dark? revolved around a group of teenagers who referred to themselves as "The Midnight Society".
-Every episode, at a secret location in the woods at night, one member would tell a scary story to the group.
+Every episode is set at a secret location in the woods at night, one member of the Midnight Society would tell a scary story to the group.
 The actual story, rather than the telling, was displayed to the television viewer.
 The story was shown between the group's arrival at the site and their departure.